heystevegray/ooga-chaka/src/docs/useStyleSheets.md

 # `useStyleSheets`

 A React Hook that disables or enables all [CSS stylesheets](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) in your application.
-Ya let's be honest, this was just a fluff hook for the portfolio 🤓.
+Ya let's be honest, this was just a fluff hook for the portfolio 🤓 haha.

 ## Usage